IIIF/awesome-iiif/readme.md

 - [go-iiif](https://github.com/thisisaaronland/go-iiif) - IIIF server written in go (fork of [greut/iiif](https://github.com/greut/iiif)).
 - [serverless-iiif](https://github.com/nulib/serverless-iiif) - IIIF Image API 2.1 server as an AWS Serverless Application.

-## Image Server Shims
+## Shim Image Servers

+As defined by Wikipedia a shim is a small library that transparently intercepts an API, changing the parameters passed, handling the operation itself, or redirecting the operation elsewhere.
 These shims allow you to use an image server that does not currently support IIIF.
 If you have not implemented an image server yet, this is probably not where you want to start.

 - [Djatoka Ruby gem](https://github.com/jronallo/djatoka) - Convert IIIF URLs into the URLs that Djatoka requires.
 - [Shimmy](https://github.com/mejackreed/shimmy) - Ruby gem designed to help you build shims for the IIIF Presentation API.